 All breeding sheep and meat goats and dairy goats not weighed-in, but that a 4-H’er wants to identify for the county fair need to be tagged with any herd tag and entered in ia.4honline.com by May 15th.
 Breeding sheep for State Fair and Clay County Fair also need to be ID’d by this date with a 4-H tag.

-The showmanship contest for sheep/meat goats will again be done during the sheep show on Thursday of the fair.
+The showmanship contest for sheep/meat goats will again be done during the sheep/goat show on Thursday of the fair.

-Everyone should have received their new “Rules and Regulations for 4-H Equine Shows in Iowa” book (4H 511C).
+Everyone should have received their “Rules and Regulations for 4-H Equine Shows in Iowa” book (4H 511C).
 If you are a new horse exhibitor and do not have this book, please contact the Extension Office.
 Please review this book before practices begin.

 Remember to ID your horses by May 15th in ia.4honline.com

-Remember to ID your rabbits by May 15th in your account at ia.4honline.com - even if they aren’t born yet.
+Remember to ID your pets by May 15th in your account at ia.4honline.com

-Remember to ID your dog by May 15th in your account at ia.4honline.com.
+Remember to ID your rabbits by July 1st in your account at ia.4honline.com.

 Dates for dog obedience classes are:

-FSQAis a statewide program that all livestock exhibitors (except dog, horse, cat, or pet) are required to be certified in.
+FSQA is a statewide program that all livestock exhibitors (except dog, horse, cat, or pet) are required to be certified in.
 Trainings teach good production practices and ethics.
-Remember that FSQA is now aligned with grades as we do in 4-H. So all 4th, 5th, & 6th graders are required to come to a training.
+Remember that FSQA requirements align with grades as we do in 4-H. So all 4th, 5th, & 6th graders livestock exhibitors are required to come to a training.
 7th-9th graders can test out at the intermediate level or train.
 10th-12th graders can test out at the senior level or train.
 When members test out it certifies them until they reach the next level.
 If you have already tested out you are good now until you reach the next grade level.
 Those that can test out are encouraged to do so.
 You DO need to call ahead and reserve a seat so enough materials and refreshments can be on hand.